collocations.org

 government

-All transport is under government direction.
+All such research is under government direction.

-VERB + DIRECTION
+VERB + direction

 give sb, provide (sb with)

-~ from
+direction from

 The new workers need direction from a supervisor.